capotej/capotej.github.com/source/_posts/2008-8-20-1203-domenico-demarco-and-pizza-as-art.markdown

 ---
 layout: post
 title: "Domenico DeMarco and pizza as art"
 date: 2008-08-20 02:51
 comments: false
+permalink: /svn/posts/1203-domenico-demarco-and-pizza-as-art
 categories:
 ---

  # Julio Capote
 ## This is an archived post